 Reimagining family hikes

-Think longer term: It was game changing when my pediatrician told me not to sweat how much the girls eat in each meal, but to think about it over the course of a month.
+Think longer term: It was game changing when my pediatrician told me not to sweat how much the kids eat in each meal, but to think about it over the course of a month.
 If you apply the same mindset to hikes, a month full of small walks in the woods starts to feel just as good, and maybe even better, as one or two long (and likely more fraught) hikes.

 Focus on the journey, not the destination: Try not to fall for the promise of reaching a summit or killer view point.
 Just walk and go at the pace the group sets.
 That doesn’t mean you can’t encourage the team to pick up the pace a bit here and there, just don’t get discouraged if they remain slow or if the path you take veers off the charted course.